steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### Closing the Loop

 I’m quite satisfied with how the neural network is performing in production.
 It’s not perfect, but the cool thing is that it can keep improving without me having to write any more code.
-All it needs to improve is more data.
-One day I hope to build the tools for users to submit their own examples to the training set, and thus fully close the feedback loop of continuous improvement.
+All it needs is more data.
+One day I hope to build a way for users to submit their own examples to the training set, and thus fully close the feedback loop of continuous improvement.

 #### Your Turn

 I hope you enjoyed this end-to-end walkthrough of how I took a neural network all the way from idea to App Store.
-I covered a lot, so I hope you found some value in at least parts of it.
+I covered a lot, so I hope you found value in at least parts of it.

 I hope this inspires you to start sprinkling neural nets into your apps as well, even if you’re working on something less ambitious than digital assistants or self-driving cars.
 I can’t wait to see what creative uses *you* will make of neural networks!